AutoPrintEmail

 • It works with any provider, not one printer brand's walled garden.

 You point it at an inbox, set a rule or two (sender, subject, label, attachment type), and walk away.
+There's a free 3-day trial, and lifetime pricing if you'd rather not add another subscription.
 See how it auto-prints Gmail or Outlook, or the full email-to-print software overview.

 AutoPrintEmail concept connecting Gmail Outlook or IMAP inbox to any local printer

-There are still hosted "print from anywhere" services aimed mostly at offices, hotels, and print kiosks.
-Some are solid.
-But for an ex-ePrint user they tend to be heavier than you want: built around managed fleets, guest printing, and IT admins rather than "I just want my orders to print."
-If you're a one-printer shop, they're usually overkill.
+There are still hosted and managed "print from anywhere" services aimed mostly at offices, hotels, and print kiosks.
+PaperCut deserves a specific mention because its email-to-print feature genuinely works - but it's one feature inside a full print-management suite built for IT-managed fleets, with print servers to run and admin consoles to configure.
+Same story with PrinterOn and ezeep: solid products, built around managed fleets, guest printing, and IT admins rather than "I just want my orders to print."
+If you're a one-printer shop (or even a five-printer shop with no IT department), they're overkill.

 Make.com or Zapier (the duct-tape route)